 Caricature development from photos

-The last step is creating and approving the background for the caricature.
-Backgrounds are developed with photo references, as well.
-Never is a photo used in the image I produce.
-If photographic-like elements are evident in the image, it is because I ether very carefully drew them or used Photoshop texturing and filtering techniques, most often a combination of all three.
+The last step is a suitable background for the caricature.
+I develop backgrounds with photo references, as well.
+A photo is never used as part of the drawing I produce.
+If photographic-like elements are evident in the image, it is because I either very carefully drew them or used Photoshop texturing and filtering techniques to create them.
+Most often, it is a combination of all three.

-The only exception to this rule is made when actual logos are requested as part of the caricature.
-They are, however, integrated with the setting to look normal in the scene, that is, shaded or highlighted and perspective adjusted.
+I only make an exception to this rule when the client requests a logo as part of the caricature.
+The logo, however, is always integrated with the setting to look normal in the scene, that is, shaded or highlighted and perspective adjusted.

-My caricature development gallery shows the stages using samples from an actual client caricature.
+My caricature development gallery shows the caricature development stages using samples from an actual client caricature.